 But because I was so tied up in strong emotion, I had trouble coming up with even the simplest of facts to support my side.
 So, I bowed in defeat every time, angry, hurt, and demoralized.

 It took me 15 years to realize that my emotions were being invalidated.
 Or, let me put it more accurately: I had emotions that she was probably not aware of that were not being validated.
 I would feel hurt, sad, or angry.
-And instead of her acknowledging that I was hurt, sad or angry, she just chose to plow over me with all the tiniest details of how she was right.
+And instead of her acknowledging that I was hurt, sad, or angry, she just chose to plow over me with all the tiniest details of how she was right.

 But… she didn’t know she was invalidating me.
 She couldn’t know!
 Because I never shared with her that I was feeling these emotions in the first place.
 Instead, I just got into the thick of the argument and didn’t want to express or be vulnerable.
 And because of that, I never gave her a chance to see what I was feeling.